 The construction of tiki thatched roofs is fairly simple.
-First you will need to chop off a set of fresh palm fronds from the tree and allow them to dry.
+First, you will need to chop off a set of fresh palm fronds from the tree and allow them to dry.
 Alternatively, you can make use of already dried fronds.
-The leaves are then removed from only side of the stalk while the other side remains as it is.
+The leaves are then removed from the only side of the stalk while the other side remains as it is.
 Then the fronds are placed above each other with the leaves facing the same direction.
-A significant number of leaves are put together and tied tightly using bailing wire.
+A significant number of leaves are put together and tied tightly using baling wire.
 Depending on the width of the tiki thatched roof required, the number of fronds to be used will vary.
 For example, if a width of a few inches is required two fronds will be sufficient, while at least 10 fronds will be needed to create a width of a foot.
-This FPImages photo gallery has several pictures of palapa buildings showing inside structure of thatched roof.
+This FPImages photo gallery has several pictures of palapa buildings showing the inside structures of the thatched roof.
 These pictures of buildings illustrate the simple yet effective design.

 Tiki thatched roofs add immense value to your garden décor as well.
-They work extremely well with bamboo fencing, bamboo rugs, water fountains, tiki statues or any other kind of bamboo furniture.
+They work extremely well with bamboo fencing, bamboo rugs, water fountains, tiki statues, or any other kind of bamboo furniture.
 The lifetime of a tiki thatched roof is about 5 to 6 years.
 This life is reduced if used in very humid climates.
-Most roofs can withstand sun, wind and water while some modern synthetic roofs made in Canada are even fire resistant.
+Most roofs can withstand sun, wind, and water while some modern synthetic roofs made in Canada are even fire-resistant.
 Synthetic roofs will also last longer when compared to naturally prepared roofs.

-10.10.2016 by FPImages
+05.12.2022 by FPImages